nhat117/interview/README.md

 Open [http://localhost:4000/](http://localhost:4000/) with your browser to see the result.

 ## Attention !!!
-When first run the app populate data using json-server, then run the app
+When first run the app, populate data using json-server, then run the app

 ```bash
 json-server --watch db.json --port 3000